salmasumona/private-chat/README.md

-# private-chat using MEAN stack
+# Private-chat using MEAN stack

 This project is a simple private chat application using MEAN stack and socket.io for making real-time applications, by this project i have trying to learn some basic concepts of node.js (route, unit test, password encrypt, token based authentication , real-time communication etc ..).